atepam/xm-task/README.md

 The `app:refresh-latest-prices` command (scheduled for every minute) enqueues a `GetLatestPricesJob` job for each ticker that is configured in the `LATEST_PRICES_SYMBOLS` `.env` variable.

-The `GetLatestPricesJob` job fetches the AlphaVantage API's [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) and returns a new instance of ticker latest price data and the job persists it.
+The `GetLatestPricesJob` job fetches the AlphaVantage API's [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) and persists latest price data.

-The `LatestPriceCandle` model is observed by the `LatestPriceCandleObserver` that listens to `created`, `updated` and `deleted` model events and handles cached data accordingly.
+The `LatestPriceCandle` model is observed by the `LatestPriceCandleObserver` that listens to `created`, `updated` and `deleted` model events and manages cached data accordingly.

 ## DB Schema